The pain after the gain: grocery deliverers reshuffle after lockdown boom - NewsBreak

 "If private market capital is no longer willing to back the business model, then a company needs to rely on its own cash generation ability," Citi's Pollard said.
 While some quick delivery companies in Europe have shown operating profits at the city or store level, none is making money across the board.

-The company raised $1 billion at a $2.1 billion valuation in October from investors including meals delivery company Delivery Hero, but has struggled to raise more.
+The company raised $1 billion at a $2.1 billion valuation in October from investors including meals delivery company Delivery Hero (DHER.DE), but has struggled to raise more.

 Getir is cutting 14% of staff but said it won't exit any of the nine countries where it operates.
 The group raised $768 million at a $12 billion valuation in March, with backers including Sequoia Capital and Tiger Global.